acedeywin/school-management-system-api/README.md

 # School Management System API

 This project is a backend API for a School Management System (SMS).
-It includes features such as administrator, schools, and classes management, as well as students enrollment.
+It includes features such as administrator, schools, and classrooms management, as well as students enrollment.

 ## User Management API Documentation